 As mentioned above in the discussion on Link, Ōkami's Amaterasu gets shipped with far, far more characters than a non-talking wolf should ever be.
 Most of these rely on Ammy having a human form that we never see.

-Silver himself is a shipping magnet, too, especially when you factor in Special.
+Silver himself is a shipping magnet, too, especially when you factor in his Adventures manga counterpart.

 There's a reason a why a lot of players name their Ditto "pimp".